 Pennsylvania needs to be a leader in carbon emission reductions and climate action, as well as bring 21st century energy solutions to the commonwealth.
 By reducing carbon pollution, toxic pollutants like mercury, soot, sulfur dioxide, and heavy metals that come from burning dirty fuels like coal in power plants will also be reduced.
 These reductions in air pollution can improve public health by lowering asthma attacks, heart disease, respiratory disease, cancer, and even premature death.

-Pennsylvania Clean Air Moms want carbon limits with measurable goals from the energy sector to address climate change and protect our children’s health.
+Pennsylvania moms want carbon limits with measurable goals from the energy sector to address climate change and protect our children’s health.

 Our children are breathing smog.

 Air quality is a problem in many areas of Pennsylvania.
 Smog, or ground-level ozone, is created in the atmosphere when heat and sunlight combine with different types of pollution, including emissions from oil and gas operations.
 Smog irritates the lungs, triggers asthma attacks, interferes with normal lung development, and increases the risk of respiratory infections.
 Of the 36 counties that monitored air quality in 2019 for ozone levels, 33 counties issued a Code Orange Air Quality Action Day—indicating the air is unhealthy for sensitive groups.

-Pennsylvania has 5 cities that are are among the top 25 dirtiest cities for particle pollution, including Philadelphia, Pittsburgh, and Harrisburg according to the 2019 State of the Air Report by the American Lung Association.
+Pennsylvania has five cities that are are among the top 25 dirtiest cities for particle pollution, including Philadelphia, Pittsburgh, and Harrisburg, according to the 2019 State of the Air Report by the American Lung Association.
 Particle pollution comes from cars, trucks, power plants, wildfires, and other sources.
 They can trigger strokes, heart attacks, asthma attacks, and premature death.

 Moms Clean Air Force advocates at the local, state, and federal levels for safeguards that will curb this air pollution and help protect our kids from harmful pollutants.